derhorst/ashuffle/readme.md

     $ ashuffle

 To use a queue window, run ashuffle with the `--window` argument plus a number.
 The playlist queue will always show the given number of tracks.
 The currently playing track is in the middle of the queue.
 For example:

     $ ashuffle --window 21   # ashuffle --window <size of the queue window>

 keeps the last 10 songs in the queue and adds the next 10.

+To play all songs of the album or artist, currently playing run ashuffle with the `--add-current` argument.
+The songs are inserted after the currently playing song (and not shuffled).
+For example:

+    $ ashuffle --add-current album   # ashuffle --add-current <album | artist>

 ### running in a non-standard configuration